apear9/rdwplus/README.md

 ## Software versions

-This version of `rdwplus` was tested with R version 4.1.0 and GRASS versions 7.6.1 and 7.8.6.
+This version of `rdwplus` was tested with R version 4.2.1 and GRASS 8.2.

 ## Installation

+The package `rdwplus` is on CRAN.
+It can be installed using the command `install.packages("rdwplus)`.

-At present, `rdwplus` is available on GitHub only.
-Install the package `rdwplus` by using the command `devtools::install_github("apear9/rdwplus")`.
+The `rdwplus` package is also available on GitHub.
+The GitHub version is the development version.
+The GitHub version is used for this short tutorial.
+Install the development version of `rdwplus` by using the command `devtools::install_github("apear9/rdwplus")`.
 Note that the package `devtools` must be installed in order for this command to run.

-Note that `rdwplus` calls GRASS GIS, so the user may also have to install GRASS GIS.
+GRASS GIS also needs to be installed.
 The software is available at
 <https://grass.osgeo.org/download/> or, for Windows users, as part of
 the OSGeo4W bundle at <https://trac.osgeo.org/osgeo4w/>.
+Please install GRASS 8.2 or later.

 ## Using rdwplus